fdeblasio/pokeemerald-expansion/README.md

 - Pikachu
     - Held item: Light Ball: 5%->100%
-    - Learns Volt Tackle at level 1
+    - Learns Volt Tackle by level up

 - Raichu:
-    - Learns Volt Tackle at level 1
+    - Learns Volt Tackle by level up

 - Alolan Raichu (postgame):
-    - Learns Volt Tackle at level 1
+    - Learns Volt Tackle by level up

 - Cleffa (not in main game):
     - Can also evolve at level 12